Mayfm/Mayfm/README.md

 I’m also a member of **RSG Mexico**, where I help organize bioinformatics courses, symposia, and journal clubs.

-Recently completed my bachelor's thesis and currently expanding my skills in bioinformatics, computational biology, and data science.
+Recently completed my bachelor's thesis and continue developing expertise in bioinformatics, computational biology, and data science.

 <p align="center">
   <img src="banner.jpeg" />